Rasmus-M-C/IoT-project/README.md

 ```
 ### Create folder on Pi
 You have to create the folder on the Pi before publishing and then insert that as "FolderOnPi".
+An example name could be ProjectDir.

 ### RaspberryPi IP
 Remember to get the RaspberryPi IP and insert that as "raspberryPiIP".
+An example could be 192.168.129.299

-Finally you can insert it in the following command to copy the files to the Pi with SCP:
+Finally you can insert it in the command to copy the files to the Pi with SCP.
+With the examples in this guide the final command would look like this:
 ```
-scp -r "publish folder from rider"/* admin@raspberryPiIP:~/FolderOnPi
+scp -r /Users/username/RiderProjects/Project/Sensor/bin/Release/net5.0/publish/* admin@192.168.129.299:~/ProjectDir
 ```
 ### Run the programs